alexanderknysh/montecarlo/README.md

   return x*x+y*y;
 }
 ```
 The `random_seed()` function seeds the random number generator with the current time and rank (MPI process number).
 It should be called once prior to calling any other random number function.
-Note that this function must depend on rank in some way, otherwise all processes generate the same random numbers.
+Note that this function must depend on rank in some way, otherwise all processes will generate the same random numbers.
 ```c
 // Seeds random based on time and rank. void random_seed(int rank)